-If users within the broker domain want to share the files that are associated with message flow and message set development, you must ensure that the files and the content of these files is compatible and can be shared by users working on different systems and in different locales.
+If you want to share the files that are associated with message flow and message set development, you must ensure that the files and the content of these files are compatible and can be shared by users working on different systems and in different locales.

-Users can share the following files:
+You can share the following files:

 - Message flow definition files (.msgflow)

 - ESQL files (.esql)

-- Mappings files (.mfmap)
+- Mappings files (.msgmap)

 - Message set files (.mset)

 - Message files (.mxsd and .xsd)

 - Message category files (.category)

-You are recommended to restrict the names of these files to a specific set that all your users can understand, for example the characters in the US English code page (a to z, A to Z, 0 to 9, plus special characters underscore and hyphen).
+Restrict the names of these files to a specific set that all your users can understand, for example the characters in the US English code page (a to z, A to Z, 0 to 9, plus special characters underscore and hyphen).
 This is not a restriction, nor is it enforced, but the users must be able to use each others resources without confusion or error.

-The contents of all files listed above, with the exception of ESQL files, are stored in UTF-8 and are therefore common regardless of individual user settings.
+The contents of all files listed above, with the exception of ESQL files, are stored in UTF-8, and are therefore common, regardless of individual user settings.